manuelbassani/teched2025-XP264/exercises/ex2/README.md

 ## Exercise 2.0 - Introduction to kubernetes autoscalers

 > [!NOTE]
-> Introduction to KEDA
+>
 > KEDA, an open-source initiative that facilitates event-driven autoscaling for Kubernetes workloads, was originally developed by Microsoft and Red Hat.
 It has since become a sandbox project under the Cloud Native Computing Foundation (CNCF).
 KEDA focuses on autoscaling applications in response to events sourced from a variety of platforms, including Kafka, RabbitMQ, and cloud-specific services such as Azure Service Bus and Google Pub/Sub.

+> [!NOTE]
+>
-The Benefits of KEDA
+> The Benefits of KEDA
-KEDA ushers in a new era of flexibility and efficiency in autoscaling.
+> KEDA ushers in a new era of flexibility and efficiency in autoscaling.
 It enhances Kubernetes' capacity to support fine-grained autoscaling for event-driven workloads.
 Leveraging KEDA, you can dynamically scale your deployments from zero to any arbitrary number, contingent on the volume of events they are designed to process.

+> [!TIP]
+>
-Additional reading...
+> Additional reading...

 - [KEDA](https://keda.sh/docs/2.18/), the Kubernetes Event-driven Autoscaler.
 - [Use External Scalers with SAP Kyma](https://kyma-project.io/#/serverless-manager/user/tutorials/01-130-use-external-scalers)